-Then, toggle the “anonymous survey” option on or off, depending on whether you’d like the participant names to remain hidden.
+From there you can toggle the “anonymous answers” option on or off, depending on whether you’d like the participant names to remain hidden, as shown below.

-Note: while you can send coworkers a poll with pre-defined responses, you can also customize the way participants respond to questions:
+Note that while you can send coworkers a poll with single or random responses , you can also customize the way participants respond to questions with our “Answer types”.

 Then, determine the days, frequency, and exact time that the poll questions get sent out.